jerone/eslint-plugin-angular-template-consistent-this/README.md

 Explicit means that properties, variables and template references start with `this.`, like: `<test *ngIf="this.foo">{{this.bar}}</test>`.

+Read more about this rule [in the documentation](https://github.com/jerone/eslint-plugin-angular-template-consistent-this/blob/master/docs/rules/eslint-plugin-angular-template-consistent-this.md).

 ## Requirements

 You'll need to have an Angular project with the following packages installed: